pryrotech/TheMariCastProject/README.md

 • You agree that third-party APIs and applications may use your personal identifiable data for functionality purposes.

 • You agree that this application is 'as-is' and The MariCast Project or the MariTrack family of applications will be held harmless from any damage(s) that may arise from the proper or improper usage of the application.

+<b>NOTE: This project is still in development, so not all features may be present. </b>